VK 45.02(P) - Electric Königstiger

 Spoiler

-Unfortunately, no known images survive of the tanks.
+Unfortunately, no known images survive that verifiably show the tank hulls in real life.

 Sources: